So, you know its time to clean your griddle, but you aren’t quite sure how to season a Blue Rhino griddle.

 The deep clean method can also be used if you neglect the cleaning tasks outlined above after each use.

-It will rescue you in a pinch, but really the steps above are so simple to do that there’s really no reason why you can’t look after your Blue Rhino griddle with a quick clean after using it.
+It will rescue you in a pinch, but really the steps above are so simple to do that there’s really no reason why you can’t look after your Blue Rhino flat top grill with a quick clean after using it.

 Remember, a griddle is a big investment, so treat it well with a little cleaning, and you’ll have a griddle you can rely on for many more years to come.